gerencianet/gn-api-sdk-node/docs/charge-update.md

 ### Updating the expiration date of a billet

-To update or set a expiration date to a charge, the charge must have a `waiting` status, and the payment method choosed must be `banking_billet`.
+To update or set a expiration date to a charge, the charge must have a `waiting` or `not_paid` status, and the payment method choosed must be `banking_billet`.

 If the charge contemplates these requirements, you just have to provide the charge id and a new expiration date: